nawinto99/watsoap/README.md

 # Purpose
 The purpose of this tool is to automatically monitor the health of APIs.
-Manually monitoring the health of APIs is a time-consuming and painful task.
+Monitoring the health of APIs manually is a time-consuming and painful task.
+Watsoap is an open-source tool that returns the operational status of API endpoints and connection times on a regular basis.
+It is a free, simple tool that saves you time and money.

 # Features
 - Collects the current health status of configured APIs.